imagentleman/ublime/README.md

 # Ublime
-Colorful and Black & White Color Schemes for Sublime Text (and TextMate).
+Colorful and black and white Color Schemes for Sublime Text and themes for TextMate.

-## Installation for Sublime Text
+## How to install on Sublime Text

 ### Manual Download